WinRb/vagrant-windows/README.md

 Installing Vagrant-Windows
 ==========================

-Install Vagrant 1.1+ using the standard Vagrant installer for your platform.
+Install Vagrant 1.1.x using the standard Vagrant installer for your platform.
+Vagrant 1.2 reportedly does not work.

 Since the Vagrant 1.1 branch is not yet available via rubygem.org, you'll need to build it yourself.
 Clone this repo, and from the root of the repo run: